 Original issue discounts and deferred financing costs were incurred in connection with the issuance of our term loans.
 Costs incurred in connection with debt are capitalized and offset against the carrying amount of the related indebtedness.
 These costs are amortized over the term of the related indebtedness and are included in "interest expense" in the condensed consolidated statements of operations.
-Amortization expense related to deferred financing costs was immaterial for the three months ended March 31, 2022 and 2021.
-Interest expense related to our debt was \$3.3 million and \$3.3 million for the three months ended March 31, 2022 and 2021, respectively.
+Amortization expense related to deferred financing costs was immaterial for the three and nine months ended September 30, 2022 and 2021.
+Interest expense related to our debt was \$4.0 million and \$3.3 million for the three months ended September 30, 2022 and 2021, respectively, and \$11.4 million and \$8.7 million for the nine months ended September 30, 2022 and 2021, respectively.

-The following table sets forth maturities of the principal amount of our term loan as of March 31, 2022 (in thousands):
+The following table sets forth maturities of the principal amount of our term loan as of September 30, 2022 (in thousands):

-Remainder of 2022 \$ 2,408
+Remainder of 2022 \$ 575

-2023 3,265
+2023 2,300

-2024 3,327
+2024 2,300

-2025 3,396
+2025 2,300

-2026 6,875
+2026 2,300

 Thereafter 217,350

-Total \$ 236,621
+Total \$ 227,125

-Convertible Promissory Notes - Creative Artists Agency and Global Brands Group LLP
+Convertible Promissory Note - Creative Artists Agency

-In August 2018, a convertible promissory note was issued to CAA Brand Management, LLC ("CAA") for \$2.7 million and a convertible promissory note was issued to GBG International Holding Company Limited ("GBG") for \$7.3 million.
-These notes were noninterest bearing and were convertible into shares of our common stock no later than October 31, 2020, which was extended to December 31, 2020.
-The terms of these notes were subject to negotiation in December 2020, and in December 2020, we settled the outstanding GBG note at a 20% discount for \$5.8 million, resulting in a gain from settlement of \$1.5 million.
+In August 2018, a convertible promissory note was issued to CAA Brand Management, LLC ("CAA") for \$2.7 million.
+This note was noninterest bearing and was convertible into shares of our common stock.
 In January 2021, the outstanding note with CAA was converted into 51,857 shares of Legacy Playboy's common stock, which was exchanged for 290,563 shares of our common stock upon the closing of the Business Combination in February 2021.